 - The choice will be allowed, and you can then tap each category to decide how restrictive you want each category to be.

-Having internet access is having and everything around the world at your fingertips.
+Having internet access is having everything around the world at your fingertips.
 Providing access to the internet for a child means providing every content to them.
-You must filter the inappropriate content and also track their browsing history before giving access.
+You must filter the inappropriate content and use phone tracking apps to check their browsing history before giving access.
 Hope this article helped you to restrict some 18+ content and other inappropriate content.